jekyll/jekyll/docs/_tutorials/custom-404-page.md

 The procedure is just as simple as configuring Apache servers, but slightly different.

-Add the following to the nginx configuration file, `default`, which is usually located inside `/etc/nginx/sites-available/` or `/etc/nginx/sites-enabled/`:
+The nginx configuration file depends on the system in which it is installed.
+In most systems, it is the `nginx.conf` file, which is usually located inside `/etc/nginx/` or `/etc/nginx/conf/`.
+However, in other systems, you would have to look for a `default` nginx configuration file, containing server related information, which is usually located inside `/etc/nginx/sites-available/`.
+Depending upon the system in which nginx is installed, add the following to the nginx configuration file, _i.e._ either to `nginx.conf` file or to `defualt` file:

 ```nginx
 server {